 The big easy is not so easy anymore

 However, the cause turned out to be our burgers, since the chef obviously was unused to people ordering dishes “well done”.
-The waitress stormed out of the kitchen, weaving a finger and accused us of starting the fire alarm.
+The waitress stormed out of the kitchen, pointing a finger and accused us of starting the fire alarm.
 An instant later the fire truck arrived and two men with distinguished hats and sharp axes entered with long strides into the kitchen!
-We waited out the storm and left a few hours later, the pavement almost dry already.
-The vendors swore over their damaged goods and we went up St Peter Street to spend the evening at Preservation Hall, the world’s premier place for old-school jazz.
+We waited out the storm and left a few hours later, the pavement was almost dry.
+The vendors lamented their damaged goods as we walked along St Peter Street to spend the evening at Preservation Hall, the world’s premier place for old-school jazz.